SweetTrip

 Visual inspection of your feet is essential.
 If you suffer from diabetic neuropathy or peripheral artery disease, the possible decreased sensation in your lower limbs can lead to cuts and wounds staying unnoticed and getting infected

 Check for redness, blisters, black spots, cuts, swelling, bruises, or other suspicious skin modifications or painful areas.
-If you notice anything unusual, ask for your doctor’s advice before taking any further steps.
+If you notice anything unusual, ask for your doctor’s advice before taking further steps.

 Follow a diabetic foot care routine